aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Backward compatibility/Backward_Compatibility_-_Deriv.rst

 Consider the following situation: A parameter P has both a definition and the stochastic property set.
 The definition of P references parameter Q and parameter Q also has the property stochastic set.
 When this option is set to 'Off', the parameter P.stochastic does not have a definition.
 When this option is set to 'On', AIMMS copies the definition of P to P.stochastic, but the definition of P.Stochastic will reference Q.Stochastic instead of just Q. Possible values are:

     *	On
     *	Off

 **Learn more about**

-*	:ref:`sec:stoch.solve`
+*	:ref:`chap:stoch`